LoyaltyLab-Inc/admin-frontend/README.md

-# Administartive panel of predictive analytics service LoyaltyLab
+# Administrative panel of predictive analytics service LoyaltyLab

 This project is designed to display the work of the LoyaltyLab service and communication with store managers

+## Development server
+Run `ng serve` for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

 ## Follow the statistic
 Follow the operation of the service using filters to display `statistic`